bogaudio/BogaudioModules/README-prerelease.md

 If the LOOP toggle is enabled, the module continuously outputs, collects and displays signals, in 16384-sample blocks.
 Regardless of whether the collection cycle is triggered or looped, a pulse is emitted at the TRIG output when the cycle begins, and at the EOC output when it ends.

 The R. DELAY (response delay) control allows sample-accurate alignment of the test and response signals for analysis.
 When SEND is patched directly to the module to be analyzed, and that module's output is patched directly back to RETURN, and the analyzed module does not impose an internal sample delay, then the returned signal will be received by RANALYZER two samples later, relative to the test sample RANALYZER emits.
 More complicated patches between SEND and RETURN, or modules under test which have internal sample delays, can increase this, in which case R. DELAY may be set to whatever this actual sample delay is.
 In practice, getting this right will likely not be very important.

+The context-menu option "Trigger on load", if enabled, will auto-trigger the test cycle when the module loads or when the patch loads.
+This has no effect if LOOP is enabled when the patch loads.

 The display's frequency and amplitude ranges can be set to a few different values on the context menu.